manoth-msft/home-assistant-berlin-transport/README.md

 The VBB API occasionally returns 503 or timeout errors due to temporary instability.
 While these responses are not uncommon, they do not affect the functionality of the integration beyond generating warning messages in the Home Assistant logs.
 At present, there is no reliable workaround for this behavior.

 After fetching the API, it creates one entity for each stop and writes 10 upcoming departures into `attributes.departures`.
 The entity state is not really used anywhere, it just shows the next departure in a human-readable format.
 If you have any ideas how to use it better — welcome to Github Issues.

+ If you want to change options later on, just run through the steps again with the same stop.
+The previous entity will be overwritten automatically.

 > 🤔
 > In principle, the HAFAS format is standardized in many other cities too, so you should have no problem adapting this component to more places if you wish.
 Check out [transport.rest](https://transport.rest/) for an inspiration.